yujiri.xyz

 Combat

-In phase 1, always be wave because I can avoid most of his attacks and wave has my favorite ability (a ranged attack that seeks and heals me), unless it's time to attack and I have full health, then be cold to do more damage.
-In phase 2, be shock most of the time because I found his attacks much harder to dodge so having the right elemental resistance was more important.
-During windows for me to attack I would switch to wave to cast the healing attack and then switch back to shock.
-In phase 3, I would switch between shock and wave more frequently, staying as wave during fire attacks.
+In phase 1, always be wave because I can avoid most of his attacks and wave has my favorite combat art (a ranged attack that seeks and heals me), unless it's time to attack and I have full health, then be cold to do more damage.
+In phase 2, be shock most of the time because I find his attacks much harder to dodge so having the right elemental resistance is more important.
+During windows to attack, switch to wave to cast the healing attack and then switch back to shock.
+In phase 3, switch between shock and wave more frequently, staying as wave during fire attacks.

 Blind choices